iamlucasvieira/f8/README.md

 ## Features ✨

 -   🎲 **Randomized Responses**: Get a unique answer every time you ask a question.
 -   🦀 **Rust-Powered**: Built for speed and reliability with Rust.
-- 🛠️ **Customizable**: Easily add your own responses or tweak existing ones.

 ## Installation 📦